-The design timeline varies from project to project.
 On average, it takes about 12 weeks to design a remodel.
+The actual time will vary depending on whether the project is a kitchen remodel, bathroom remodel, addition, or another type of project.
 During this time, you’ll get to see 3D renderings of your remodeled home, select products and materials, and plan out the construction phase.

 Our build teams work very hard to keep a remodel as contained and unintrusive as possible.
 That said, there will still be construction going on in your home, and you shouldn’t expect “life as usual” during this time.
 To learn more about what you should expect during a remodel, read this article.

 Your next meeting will take place in 2-3 weeks at the Lamont Bros. showroom.
-At this meeting, you and your design consultant will review and sign the design proposal.
+At this meeting, you and your design consultant will review and sign the project proposal.

 In the showroom, your design consultant will give you a tour of the different products you may use in your remodel.
 This may include cabinets, flooring, plumbing fixtures, countertops, wall tiles, and appliances.

-The goal of this meeting is to review and clarify your project.
+The goal of this meeting is to review and clarify your project so that you feel confident moving into the next step of the remodeling process.
 Your design consultant may discuss your preferred aesthetic using pictures to help you communicate your expectations.
 You’ll also review the scope of the project, along with a proposed budget and construction schedule.

-Once you’ve reviewed and clarified these topics, all that’s left to do is sign your design proposal, and your design consultant will begin putting future steps into place.
+Once you’ve reviewed and clarified these topics, all that’s left to do is sign your project proposal, and your design consultant will begin putting future steps into place.